 Producer Prices Change in India averaged 7.01 percent from 1969 until 2022, reaching an all time high of 34.68 percent in September of 1974 and a record low of -11.31 percent in May of 1976.
 This page provides the latest reported value for - India Wholesale Price Index Change - plus previous releases, historical high and low, short-term forecast and long-term prediction, economic calendar, survey consensus and news.
 India Wholesale Price Index Change - data, historical chart, forecasts and calendar of releases - was last updated on February of 2023.

-Producer Prices Change in India is expected to be 4.90 percent by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
-Looking forward, we estimate Producer Prices Change in India to stand at 5.00 in 12 months time.
-In the long-term, the India Wholesale Price Index Change is projected to trend around 5.90 percent in 2020, according to our econometric models.
+Producer Prices Change in India is expected to be 4.10 percent by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
+In the long-term, the India Wholesale Price Index Change is projected to trend around 5.20 percent in 2024 and 5.50 percent in 2025, according to our econometric models.